Jpoker01/sport_article_classifier/README.md

 # Czech Sport Article Classifier

 This project classifies Czech sport news articles into multiple sport categories based on the article title and perex.
 Three approaches are compared:
-* TF-IDF with classical classifiers
+* TF-IDF with classical classifiers.
-* Pretrained fastText embeddings with the same classifier family
+* Pretrained fastText embeddings with the same classifier family.
 * Fine-tuned Czech transformer.

 All hyperparameters are tuned with Optuna against validation macro-F1.